samu8991/pds_project/README.md

 ## Usage <a name="usage"></a>

-Regardless of whether you are using linux or windows, you have to put the benchmarks folder inside a specific folder.
+Regardless of whether you are using linux or windows, you must put the benchmark folder inside a specific folder.
 As far as windows is concerned the folder is: "C:" while in linux is: "/home/username" or the well known "~".
 There are actually two ways of executing the program:
 1. without arguments, the program will guide the user
-2. with arguments(rappresentation,algorithm,no. threads, file name).
-We used this for testing
+2. with arguments(representation,algorithm,no. threads, file name).